kubernetes/community/mentoring/README.md

 ## Current mentoring activities:

-Please reach out to #sig-contribex on slack or come to a mentoring meeting to get involved in planning //TODO add contribex README when this is updated
+Please reach out to #sig-contribex on slack or come to a mentoring meeting to get involved in planning. <!--TODO: add contribex README when this is updated -->

 SIG's office hours / mentoring